274 Health Services jobs in the United Kingdom

 Key Responsibilities:

-• Provide expert clinical leadership and guidance to a multidisciplinary team of mental health professionals.
+• Provide clinical leadership and direction for a remote team of mental health practitioners.

-• Liaise with external agencies, stakeholders, and referrers to ensure seamless care coordination.
+• Collaborate with external agencies, families, and stakeholders to ensure integrated care pathways.

 Qualifications: